-Russian President Vladimir Putin said in an interview with the Financial Times that western liberalism is obsolete.
-Its obituary is being written by everyone from former Trump adviser Steve Bannon to Hungarian prime minister Viktor Orban and journalists like Edward Luce and James Traub.
+In a 2019 interview with the Financial Times, Russian President Vladimir Putin called Western liberalism "obsolete".
+He is not alone.
+The death of the West's ideological mainstay, is being discussed by everyone, from former Trump adviser Steve Bannon, to Hungarian prime minister Viktor Orban, and high-profile journalists including Edward Luce and James Traub.
 Authoritarian China is ascendant.
-Free trade, the rule of law, freedom of movement and toleration are in trouble around the world.
-So has the cluster of ideas known as western liberalism had its day?
+Free trade, the rule of law, freedom of movement and tolerance are in trouble around the world.
+So, has the cluster of ideas known as Western liberalism had its day?

 Liberalism, or more accurately liberalism contains within it an inherent contraindication.
 It claims to care about human rights, equality, and democracy, yet gives power to a select few.
 Capitalism and democracy while at first seeming to be compatible, are in fact anything but.
 Capitalism is based in hierarchy while democracy is based in horizontalism.